CAA intensifies airport screening after alert on new Covid variant

-In response to the escalating surge of the latest Omicron subvariant of COVID-19 cases globally, the authorities have strict screening of international passengers at airports, ARY News reported on Saturday.
+KARACHI - In response to the escalating surge of the latest Omicron subvariant of COVID-19 cases globally, the authorities have strict screening of international passengers at airports.

 According to an official statement, the Civil Aviation Authority (CAA) has implemented measures to test two percent of passengers on all international flights.